Harol-Reina/kubernetes-aks-course/area-2-arquitectura-kubernetes/modulo-03-instalacion-minikube/laboratorios/configuracion-driver-none.md

 🔎 Verifying Kubernetes components...
     ▪ Using image gcr.io/k8s-minikube/storage-provisioner:v5
-🌟 Enabled addons: default-storageclass, storage-provisioner 💡 kubectl is now configured to use "none-cluster" cluster and "default" namespace by default
+🌟 Enabled addons: default-storageclass, storage-provisioner 💡 kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

 ---